walt-id/waltid-identity/waltid-libraries/protocols/waltid-wallet-sdk-ios/README.md

 Reader scopes use `.document(index:)` or `.wholeRequest`; only the valid authentication outcome carries an evaluated trust decision.

+`session.connectedRoute` retains the actual engagement and bearer through review and completion, even if a consumer skips the brief connecting state.
+Terminal errors also expose `remediationActions`;
+after Settings, wait for the application to become active and close the failed session before starting a fresh one.
+Do not send prerequisite retry actions to a terminal session.

-`ProximitySession` is an actor over the KMP source of truth.
+`ProximityPresentationSession` is an actor over the KMP source of truth.
 Its state stream, typed actions, immutable review, trust facts, disclosure choices, application-profile result, and terminal states contain no generated Kotlin, Bluetooth, COSE, or platform objects.
 Call `close()` when the journey ends;